Bima42/Bima42/README.md

 ### Hi there, I'm Bima !

-- 🎓 Currently studying on C and C++ at 42 Scool Lausanne (ID : tpauvret)
+- 🎓 Currently studying on C and C++ at 42 Scool Lausanne
 - 💻 Working on this [Inception project](https://github.com/Bima42/Inception)
 - 🤝 Find my [Linkedin profile](https://www.linkedin.com/in/tanguy-pauvret/)
 - 📧 Contact me at : tanpau42@gmail.com